Research Integrity and Interpretation

 Disclaimer

-Friar Research is an independent research entity, not affiliated with or acting on behalf of any law enforcement agency or government body.
-References to DOJ policies or IGGAB standards reflect internal best practices and professional guidelines and do not guarantee specific investigative outcomes.
+Friar Research is an independent research entity and is not affiliated with, endorsed by, or acting on behalf of any law enforcement agency or government body.